Communication toolkit on tick-borne diseases and preventive measures

 - Word files: this format can be used to facilitate translation in your language

-Information sheet on Crimean-Congo haemorrhagic fever for the general public living in endemic areas
+Materials targeting the general public in endemic areas